hisujata/How-to-Integrate-Django-with-React-/README.md

-What you need python vs.code and pip
+Dependencies that you need python 3.10, vs.code and pip.

-You need to pay attention to belwo points while downloading python otherwise you will get errors.
+You need to pay attention to below points while downloading python otherwise you will get errors.
+Tick all the checkboxes before cliking install now.

-1.
-2.

-While installing vs.code remember below points.
-1.
-2.
+1. Install launcher for all users
+2. add version to path by default it will be disable

+While installing vs.code similar to pything you need to unable all the checkboxes while downloding

 Now that we have the dependencies lets get the virtual environment ready for django.
 Create a directory in your local and open the directory in vs code.
 You need to give below commands to get the vitual environment ready.